hackmdio/codimd/public/docs/slide-example.md

 Custom the transition speed!

-you can use:
+You can use:

 default/fast/slow

 ---

 ## Themes

 reveal.js comes with a few themes built in:

 Black (default) - White - League - Sky - Beige - Simple

 Serif - Blood - Night - Moon - Solarized

-It can be set in Yaml slideOptions
+It can be set in YAML slideOptions

 ---